skylaralbers/Sales_Data_Project_SQL_Cleaning/README.md

 ## Project Overview
 This project transforms a raw sales export into a clean, analysis-ready dataset and visualizes it using **Google Looker Studio**.
-The objective was to standardize text-based data, derive key performance metrics, and enrich the dataset with location fields for geographical insights.
+The process involved loading the CSV into **BigQuery**, cleaning and standardizing the data with SQL, and deriving additional fields for visualization.

 🔗 **Live Dashboard:** [View on Looker Studio](https://lookerstudio.google.com/reporting/38e92f7a-6e6c-4cd4-8923-e8b01015def8)